 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
 Most people infected with COVID-19 will experience mild to moderate respiratory illness and recover without requiring special treatment.

 However, some will become seriously ill and require medical attention.
 Older people and those with underlying medical conditions are more likely to develop serious illness.
 Anyone can get sick with COVID-19 and become seriously ill or die at any age.

 COVID-19 has changed over time.
 These changes, or mutations, are referred to as variants since they vary from the original virus.
-COVID-19 variants identified as Variants of Concern by the World Health Organization include the Omicron, Delta, Gamma, Beta, and Alpha strains.
-For more information on variants and symptoms, read our COVID-19 Variants article.
+COVID-19 variants identified as being monitored by the World Health Organization include the Omicron (including the newly emerging XBB.1.5 variant), Delta, Gamma, Beta, and Alpha strains.

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 symptoms may include fever or chills, cough, shortness of breath, muscle or body aches, fatigue, new loss of taste and smell, headache, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea.
 This does not include all possible symptoms.